m-ashry-eg/SAA-C03/notes/README.md

 - **Amazon FSx for Lustre**: High-speed, high-capacity distributed storage, ideal for high-performance computing (HPC), financial modeling, and more.
 It can also directly store data on Amazon S3.

+## Amazon Relational Database Service (RDS)

+Amazon RDS (Relational Database Service) is a managed database service provided by Amazon Web Services (AWS).
+It makes it easier to set up, operate, and scale a relational database in the cloud.

+  - ### RDS Engines

+    - MySQL

+    - PostgreSQL

+    - MariaDB

+    - Oracle

+    - Microsoft SQL Server

+  - ### RDS Multi-AZ

+    - **What is**: RDS Multi-AZ is a feature that provides high availability and fault tolerance for database instances.
+Its designed to enhance the reliability of your database by automatically replicating data to a standby instance located in a different Availability Zone within the same AWS region.

+    - **Primary Database**: You have a primary database instance that handles both read and write operations.
+This instance is located in one Availability Zone.

+    - **Standby Replica**: A standby replica of the primary database is created in a different Availability Zone.
+This replica is an exact copy of the primary database.

+  - ### RDS Automatic Backups

+    - **Frequency**: RDS takes automated backups of your database instance daily during a user-defined 8-hours window.
+The default window is chosen by AWS, but you can modify it to better suit your needs.

+    - **Retention Period**: By default, RDS retains backups for 7 days.
+However, you have the option to extend the retention period up to a maximum of 35 days.

+    - **Full Backups**: The automated backups taken by RDS are full backups of your database.

+    - **Multi-AZ Deployments**: In Multi-AZ deployments, RDS automatically creates backups from the standby replica, so there is no impact on the primary instance’s performance.

+  - ### RDS Snapshots

+    - **Manual Creating**: Unlike automated backups, which are taken automatically within a specific window, RDS snapshots are created manually by the user.

+    - **Retention Period**: RDS snapshots are kept until you choose to delete tem.
+They do not expire after a specific time period like automated backups.

+    - **Amazon S3 Bucket**: When you create an RDS snapshot, it is stored in an Amazon S3 bucket.
+Each AWS region has a default Amazon S3 bucket for RDS snapshot storage.
+It's important to note that users cannot directly view the Amazon S3 bucket used for storing Amazon RDS snapshots using the AWS Management Console or the AWS CLI.
+The RDS snapshot is managed by AWS, and the bucket is typically not accessible or visible to AWS customers through standard AWS interfaces.

+  - ### RDS Automatic Backups vs. RDS Snapshots

+    - #### Creation Method

+      - **Automated Backups**: created automatically within a use-defined backup window.

+      - **Snapshots**: Created manually by the user.

+    - #### Creation Method

+      - **Automated Backups**: Taken daily during the defined backup window.

+      - **Snapshots**: Created on-demand, whenever the user initiates the snapshot process.

+    - #### Retention Period

+      - **Automated Backups**: Retained for a user-defined period (default is 7 days, can be extended up to 35 days).

+      - **Snapshots**: Retained indefinitely until manually deleted.

+  - ### RDS Read Replica

+    - **What is**: An Amazon RDS Read Replica is a copy of a source database that is asynchronously updated in near real-time.
+The purpose of a read replica is to offload read traffic from the primary database, which can improve the overall performance and scalability.

+    - **Read-Only**: Read replicas are read-only-instances.
+This means you can use the for SELECT queries but cannot perform any write operations (INSERT, UPDATE, DELETE) on them.

+    - **Asynchronous Replication**: Read replicas use asynchronous replication, which means that changes made to the primary database are propagated to the replica with a small delay (lag).

+    - **High Availability**: Read replicas can also be used to improve high availability.
+If the primary database experiences a failure, you can promote one of the read replicas to become the new primary database.

+    - **Different Availability Zones or Regions**: Read replicas can be created in the same AWS region as the primary database or in a different region.
+This provides additional fault tolerance and disaster recovery options.

+    - **Read Replicas from Read Replicas**: It is possible to create read replicas from existing read replicas in Amazon RDS.
+    This is known as creating a “multi-tier-replication”.
+The read replica you create from an existing read replica will have additional replication lag compared to the original source database.
+This means there may be a delay in data replication.

+    - **Example**: An Application Load Balancer (ALB) is a sophisticated traffic distributor provided by Amazon Web Services (AWS).
+    Operating at the application layer, it intelligently routes incoming requests based on their content, such as URTs, cookies, and headers.
+When it comes to database management, ALBs play a pivotal role.
+Integrating ALBs with read replicas allows for an even more refined approach.
+It grants you the ability to present a unified, unique DNS name to your applications.
+This is paramount for seamless database access.
+Instead of managing individual DNS names for each read replica, you offer a singular entry point.
+The ALB, with its content-based routing capabilities, efficiently distributes read traffic to the replicas, ensuring load is balanced and response times are optimized.

+  - ### RDS Encryption at Rest

+    - **AWS Manage Key (AWS KMS)**: This is the default option and uses AWS Key Management Service (KMS) to manage encryption keys.
+    With this option, AWS manages the keys for you, and you have the option to use default keys or create custom ones.

+    - **AWS Customer Manage Key (CMK)**: With this option, you can use KMS keys that you create and manage.
+This allows you for more fine-grained control over key management.

 ## Amazon Backup

 AWS Backup is a fully managed backup service provided by Amazon Web Services.
 It makes it easy for you to centralize and automate the backup